+e) Financial resources and budget allocation

+NZD 3.5 million a year is allocated to MEPS and labelling, ENERGY STAR and Vehicle Fuel Economy Rating.

+f) Expected results

+To date, measured results are 16.6 PJ and NZD \$1b from the start of the programme in 2002 till March 2012.
+Annual savings are currently around 4 PJ per annum, which is increasing each year.

+2.2.2.Fuel Efficiency Standards

+a) Name

+Vehicle Fuel Economy Labelling

+b) Purpose

+To achieve reductions in fossil fuel demand and emissions, and savings to end users, through improving the average fuel efficiency of the vehicle fleet

+c) Applicable sectors

+Transport

+d) Outline

-The Energy Efficiency (Vehicle Fuel Economy Labelling) Regulations were first published in 2007.
-The labels must be displayed on all new and late-model used cars available for sale through registered motor vehicle traders and on Internet listings, provided the information is available.
-They are intended to allow consumers to make informed decisions about purchasing a car, knowing the effect it will have on the environment and its fuel costs.
-This should stimulate the supply and purchase of more fuel efficient vehicles.
-The label displays a star rating out of six, where six stars indicates the most fuel efficient cars; the indicative cost of running the vehicle and the vehicle's fuel economy 16. e) Financial resources and budget allocation
+e) The Energy Efficiency (Vehicle Fuel Economy Labelling) Regulations were first published in 2007.
+The labels must be displayed on all new and used cars available for sale through registered motor vehicle traders and on Internet listings, provided the information is available.
+They are intended to allow consumers to make informed decisions about purchasing a car.
+The label displays a star rating out of six, where six stars indicates the most fuel efficient cars; the indicative cost of running the vehicle and the vehicle fuel economy.
+A voluntary version of the label was introduced in 2011 for electric vehicles.
+Financial resources and budget allocation

+See 2.2.1 e.